 - Describe exactly how the project will meet the goals and objectives (who, what, when, where, and why)

 - Feasibility of proposed approach

 - Sound methodology (major steps are explained and are logical and appropriate for Need)

 - Qualified personnel and partners

 - Your project will have impact, both locally and for other communities

 - Your project aligns well with the funder's mission and priorities

 - A description of what you need money to do.
 Typical line-items include salaries and benefits, travel, equipment, materials and supplies, contracts, and other considerations like advertising, printing, or space rental.

-Contact Diane Schmitz for more information.
+Contact the Grants Office for more information.